-Born John Matos in 1961, Crash was raised in the Bronx, New York.
-At the age of 13, he began to follow the older teens from his neighborhood to the train yards and began spraying.
-He got his alias “Crash” after he accidentally crashed a computer in his school.
+Born in 1961, John ‘Crash’ Matos was raised in the Bronx, New York.
+At the age of 13, he started to follow the older teens from his neighborhood to the train yards and began spraying.
+He got his alias ‘Crash’ after he accidentally crashed a computer in his school.
 In 1975 he painted his first train.